Vágner Love

-Vágner Silva de Souza (born 11 June 1984), known as Vágner Love, is a Brazilian professional footballer who plays as a striker for Sport Recife.
+Vágner Silva de Souza (born 11 June 1984), known as Vágner Love, is a Brazilian professional footballer who plays as a forward for Série C club Retrô.
 He is a forward who has been described by World Soccer Magazine as possessing "mobility, flair, awareness and powerful shooting".

 The second name Love was given to Vágner while playing for Palmeiras as he was known for his playboy lifestyle.

 Over two spells, Vágner Love scored 117 goals across 241 official games in eight seasons at CSKA Moscow.
 He won 14 honours in the Russian capital, scoring in their win in the 2005 UEFA Cup Final to become the youngest player to score in a UEFA Cup final.

 Vágner Love scored four goals in 20 games for the Brazil national team, winning the Copa América in 2004 and 2007.

 Club career

 Palmeiras

 Vágner Love started his career with Palmeiras.
-In the 2003 season, he helped them to return to the Série A, the nation's top-flight division.
+In the 2003 season, he helped them to return to the Série A, the nation's top-flight division, by scoring 19 goals and finishing as Serie B's top scorer.

 CSKA Moscow

-In the summer of 2004, Vágner Love was bought by Russian Premier League club CSKA Moscow.
-For over a year after his arrival, rumours kept appearing that he did not want to stay in Moscow, and a transfer to Corinthians in particular was hinted at numerous times.
-These rumours, however, eventually subsided, and he mentioned a number of times that he was fully committed to his contract and is looking forward to completing its full tenure.
+In August 2004, Vágner Love was bought by Russian Premier League club CSKA Moscow, where he joined fellow Brazilian creative midfielder Daniel Carvalho, who had transferred before start of the season.
+Upon his arrival, Vagner Love had an immediate impact; in his debut on 4 August 2004 against Neftchi, he came on as a sub and scored a goal.
+In the last qualifying round against Scottish club Rangers, Vagner Love scored goals in both legs as CSKA won 3-2 on aggregate and qualified to the Champions League group stage.
+He also scored 9 goals in the remaining 12 league games, including braces against Rotor Volgograd (3-0), Alania Vladikavkaz (1-4) and FC Moscow (1-4) as the team finished second in a close title race against cross-city rivals Lokomotiv, losing by just one point.
+He also played in every Champions League group stage game and scored one goal against PSG.
+In December 2004, CSKA finished third in the group and was relegated to the UEFA Cup knockout stage, where he scored three goals.

+At the end of the football season in Russia, Vagner Love was linked with a move to Corinthians due to homesickness and having trouble adjusting to life in Moscow.
+However, CSKA refused to sell or loan him.